Uptown Theater (Philadelphia): Performances

 Many different types of shows went on at the venue during its prime.
-Usually, each show consisted of multiple artists, usually ten to twelve acts, and they performed in order of popularity.
+Each show consisted of multiple artists, usually ten to twelve acts, and they performed in order of popularity.
 There were several performances a day, and the show usually lasted for about ten days.
 The first show of the day started at 2pm.
 The midnight performances of the show cost $2.50, while the earlier shows cost $1.50, and the kiddie matinees cost 50 cents a person.
-In its early years patrons could arrive on the Broad Street Subway and enter through the theatre's own subway platform.
+In its early years, patrons could arrive on the Broad Street Subway and enter through the theatre's own subway platform.

-On Thursday nights, the theater used to have Temple University night, in which many white students would come in and watch performances.
+On Thursday nights, the theater used to have "Temple University Night", in which many white students at Temple University would come in and watch performances.
 Many patrons of the theater would hide in places such as the bathroom to see additional shows in one day.
 The shows themselves were very competitive in nature, with each act trying to get the biggest rise out of the crowd.
 Performers and audience members alike dressed up when attending shows at the theater.
-Performers also tried to impress each other with wowing the crowd with the best dance moves as well.
-Artists were not often booked for a lot of money.
+Artists were often paid little.
 Georgie Woods was able to book the Supremes for $400 for a full 10-day run.

 Not only did musicians perform at the Uptown Theater, but comedians such as Redd Foxx and Flip Wilson used to open for the acts.
 The venue itself was unique in that it had its own house band.
-Bill Masse was band leader of the band until he died in 1961.
+Bill Masse was leader of the band until he died in 1961.
 In 1963 Sam Reed became leader of the house band, which was well known amongst artists in the chitlin circuit.
 According to The Philadelphia Inquirer, by 1971 the shows were grossing $250,000 a year.
 During the rest of the month when performers were not in town, movies usually played.
 There were also jazz shows where local and famous jazz performers took the stage.
 The shows were not characterized by the rowdy crowds that accompanied the shows promoted by Georgie Woods.

 The Uptown Theater was also famous for its amateur nights in which local artists would compete for various prizes.
 Many artists got their start in the music industry due to these amateur nights.
 One such person that started their career at the Uptown Theater was Daryl Hall of Hall & Oates.
-Hall, who attended the nearby Temple University, won a talent show playing with his then group, the Temptones.
+Hall, who attended the nearby Temple University, won a talent show playing with his then group, The Temptones.
 This was before pairing up with Oates.
 The group, backed by the James Brown Band, won the contest thus getting Hall his first record deal.